 Annual cash incentives are provided to executive officers based upon the achievement of pre-established corporate and business unit objectives, and also provide the ability to recognize individual performance.
 In 2005, the Committee administered the Great Plains Energy Annual Incentive Plan (the Plan) that permitted the award of annual cash incentives to executive officers, including the Named Executive Officers set forth in the Summary Compensation Table.
 Target incentives under the Plan are established as a percentage of base pay, using survey data for individuals in comparable positions and markets and internal comparisons.
 The Committee has established total target annual bonus levels intended to approximate the 50th percentile bonus levels in comparable positions and markets when target performance is achieved.
 Target annual incentives under the Plan for 2005 ranged from 30% to 60% of base pay.
 The total amount available for payment was determined by corporate earnings per share and subject to established threshold, target and maximum levels.
 The Plan will pay out at 100% at target.
-Fifty percent of the incentive is payable at the threshold level of performance and 150% of the incentive is payable at the maximum level of performance above target will result in an award higher than target level.
+Fifty percent of the incentive is payable at the threshold level of performance and 150% of the incentive is payable at the maximum level of performance.
+If performance falls below target, but is above threshold, the amount of the award payable will be below the target award level.
+Similarly, performance above target will result in an award higher than target level.
 Individual awards will not be paid if the corporate EPS performance falls below the threshold level.
 The entire award is distributed proportionately among participants based on other corporate and business unit measures, such as return on invested capital, customer satisfaction, customer retention rate, reliability, and others.
 Individual performance is also taken into account.
-For 2005, discretion was used to exclude from Great Plains Energy reported earnings goals and results the applicable effects of mark-to-market gains and losses on energy contracts, seams elimination charge adjustment, certain compensation expenses and discontinued operations.
-As a result, corporate earnings per share were at the maximum lev
+For 2005, discretion was used to exclude from Great Plains Energy reported earnings and Strategic Energy L.L.C. pre-tax income goals and results the applicable effects of mark-to-market gains